hav4ik/hav4ik.github.io/content/posts/learning-to-rank/index.md

 \end{align*}
 $$

-For a given pair, for any particular values for the model weights, it is easy to verify that the requirement is satisfied due to the symmetries of $\lambda$Rank gradients.
-However, the existance of a global loss function remains unknown across iterations, since the model with updated weights generates the score by which the urls are sorted, and since the $\boldsymbol{\lambda}$'s are computed after the sort.
+For a given pair, for any particular values for the model weights, it is easy to verify that the requirement is satisfied due to the symmetries of LambdaRank gradients.
+However, the existance of a global loss function remains unknown across iterations, since the model with updated weights generates the score by which the urls are sorted, and since the \(\boldsymbol{\lambda}\)'s are computed after the sort.

-Finally, [Wang et al. (2019)][lambdaloss] developed a probabilistic framework, within which $\lambda$Rank optimizes for an upper bound of a well-defined cost function, which we will review closely next.
+Finally, [Wang et al. (2019)][lambdaloss] developed a probabilistic framework, within which LambdaRank optimizes for an upper bound of a well-defined cost function, which we will review closely next.

 [poincare-lemma]: http://nlab-pages.s3.us-east-2.amazonaws.com/nlab/show/Poincar%C3%A9%20lemma